 Page

-- 1-2 Table of contents
+1-2 Table of contents

-- 3 regular -ar verb
+3 regular -ar verb

+4 regular -er verh

-- 4 regular -er verb
+lar -ar verb regular -er verb

-- 5 regular -ir verb etc.
+5 regular -ir verb etc.

 Divide each page into six squares; one for each main tense, i.e. present, perfect, imperfect, preterite and future/conditional, and one for the present subjunctive mood.
 Leave a space at the top for the infinitive and a space at the bottom for notes on more advanced tenses/forms, such as the present participle, imperative, imperfect subjunctive, pluperfect, future perfect and conditional perfect.